evgenyneu/evgenii.com/app/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

 * In [the second part](/blog/testing-activity-in-android-studio-tutorial-part-2/) we created our first test.

-Now we will write remaining tests and build the UI for the app.
+Now we will write remaining tests and build the app in the process.

 ### How we build the app